 Once you find an item that you want to bid for, find similar items on eBay (or on other online marketplaces such as Amazon.com), and see what prices they are being sold for.
-You may also want to search for similar items that have been auctioned off in the past, and see what the winning bids for those items were (see our eBay Search tutorial to learn how to search for items, including ones that have already been sold).
+You may also want to search for similar items that have been auctioned off in the past, and see what the winning bids for those items were.
 Also, if the item has a Buy It Now option, see what price the seller is asking for a direct purchase.

 All of this information should give you clues as to how much the item in question might sell for.
 Of course, you also have to determine how much you are willing to pay for the item relative to how much you want it.

 First, it is likely someone else will notice the items you bid on and offer more reasonable bids, making your low-ball bids virtually meaningless beyond artificially driving up the prices of the items.

 Second, on the off chance that you actually do win some items with low-ball bids, your bids are legally-binding contracts between you and the sellers, so you are required to purchase and pay for every item that you win (even if the items are similar).

 Third, if an item has a Buy It Now option, bidding on it removes that option.
 Thus, low-ball bidding is disrespectful towards people who may want the option of buying an item at a fixed price.